Integrate Contrast Security ADR with Splunk

 macro.Select the macro name to edit it.

-Call the index name as the index provided in the HEC input as configured in Step 3.
+Call the index name as the index provided in the HTTP Event Collector input as configured in setting up an HTTP Event Collector for attack events.

 Select Save to update the macro in the index where Contrast Webhook data is stored.